mark-thompson01/ports-protocols-and-network-scanners/README.md

-# ports-protocols-and-network-scanners

-# 🌐 Ports, Protocols, and Network Scanners
+# 🌐 Ports, Protocols, & Network Scanners

 This repository contains my **Ports, Protocols, and Network Scanners** lab, which demonstrates foundational knowledge of network communication, services, and scanning techniques.